Chapped lips on your newborn

 - dry and wrinkled skin

 - deep, rapid breathing

 If you notice any of the symptoms listed above, you should call your baby’s doctor.

-If your newborn has chapped lips that won’t improve or last for weeks or longer, this might be a sign of another health issue.
+Chapped lips that won’t improve, or that last for weeks or longer, might, in rare cases, be a sign of another health issue.

-This disease occurs more often in Japan, but the Kawasaki Kids Foundation estimates that the disease affects more than 4,200 children in the United States each year.
-It also occurs more often in boys than girls, and most children are younger than 5 when they get it.
+Kawasaki disease occurs more often in Japan, but the Kawasaki Kids Foundation estimates that the disease affects more than 4,200 children in the United States each year.
+It also occurs more often in boys than girls, and most children are younger than five when they get it.
+Chapped lips are only one sign of this illness.
+Affected children always have a fever and seem quite sick.
 The following are symptoms of this disorder, which is not well-understood: